 We have determined that all of our foreign subsidiaries operate primarily in local currencies that represent the functional currencies of such subsidiaries.
 All assets and liabilities of our foreign subsidiaries are translated into U.S. dollars using the exchange rate prevailing at the balance sheet date.
 The effects of exchange rate fluctuations on the translation of assets and liabilities are recorded as a component of shareholders' equity.
 Revenues and expenses are translated at the average exchange rates in effect during each month of the fiscal year.
 As such, our financial condition and operating results are affected by fluctuations in the value of the U.S. dollar as compared to currencies in foreign countries.
-Revenues denominated in currencies other than the U.S. dollar represented approximately 7.4% and 7.1%, respectively, of total consolidated revenues for the thirteen and twenty-six weeks ended February 25, 2023.
-Total assets denominated in currencies other than the U.S. dollar represented approximately 6.6% and 7.0% of total consolidated assets as of February 25, 2023 and August 27, 2022, respectively.
-If exchange rates had increased or decreased by 10% from the actual rates in effect during the thirteen and twenty-six weeks ended February 25, 2023, our revenues would have increased or decreased by a nominal amount and \$0.4 million, respectively, and total assets as of February 25, 2023 would have increased or decreased by approximately \$16.3 million.
+Revenues denominated in currencies other than the U.S. dollar represented approximately 6.8% and 7.0%, respectively, of total consolidated revenues for the thirteen and thirty-nine weeks ended May 27, 2023.
+Total assets denominated in currencies other than the U.S. dollar represented approximately 6.6% and 7.0% of total consolidated assets as of May 27, 2023 and August 27, 2022, respectively.
+If exchange rates had increased or decreased by 10% from the actual rates in effect during the thirteen and thirty-nine weeks ended May 27, 2023, our revenues would have increased or decreased by \$0.1 million and \$0.3 million, respectively, and total assets as of May 27, 2023 would have increased or decreased by approximately \$16.7 million.

 In August 2021, we entered into twenty forward contracts to exchange CAD for U.S. dollars at fixed exchange rates in order to manage our exposure related to certain forecasted CAD denominated sales of one of our subsidiaries.
-The hedged transactions are specified as the first amount of CAD denominated revenues invoiced by one of the Company's domestic subsidiaries each fiscal quarter, beginning in the first fiscal quarter of 2022 and continuing through the fourth fiscal quarter of 2020.
-In total, the Company will sell approximately 14.1 million CAD at an average Canadian-dollar exchange rate of 0.7861 over these quarterly periods.
-The Company concluded that the forward contracts met the criteria to qualify as a cash flow hedge under U.S. GAAP.
+The hedged transactions are specified as the first amount of CAD denominated revenues invoiced by one of our domestic subsidiaries each fiscal quarter, beginning in the first fiscal quarter of 2022 and continuing through the fourth fiscal quarter of 2026.
+In total, we will sell approximately 14.1 million CAD at an average Canadian-dollar exchange rate of 0.7861 over these quarterly periods.
+We concluded that the forward contracts met the criteria to qualify as a cash flow hedge under U.S. GAAP.

-As of February 25, 2023, we had forward contracts with a notional value of approximately 6.8 million CAD outstanding and recorded the fair value of the contracts, in the amount of \$0.2 million, in prepaid expenses and other current assets and other long-term assets with a corresponding \$0.1 million gain in accumulated other comprehensive loss, which was recorded net of tax.
-During the twenty-six weeks ended February 25, 2023, we reclassified a nominal amount from accumulated other comprehensive loss to revenue, related to the derivative financial instruments.
-The gain on these forward contracts that resulted in a decrease to accumulated other comprehensive loss as of February 25, 2023 is expected to be reclassified to revenues prior to their maturity on August 29, 2026.
+As of May 27, 2023, we had forward contracts with a notional value of approximately 5.8 million CAD outstanding and recorded the fair value of the contracts, in the amount of \$0.2 million, in prepaid expenses and other current assets and other long-term assets with a corresponding \$0.2 million gain in accumulated other comprehensive loss, which was recorded net of tax.
+During the thirteen and thirty-nine weeks ended May 27, 2023, we reclassified a nominal amount and \$0.1 million, respectively, from accumulated other comprehensive loss to revenue, related to the derivative financial instruments.
+The gain on these forward contracts that resulted in a decrease to accumulated other comprehensive loss as of May 27, 2023 is expected to be reclassified to revenues prior to their maturity on August 29, 2026.